mainmatter/playbook/project-flow/full-service/README.md

 potentially addressing new learnings gathered during the validation phase of the previous pass.

+For clients that have gone through any of the stages themselves already or maybe together with a third party, we can jump to the subsequent stage directly, building on the material they have already (we recommend we evaluate that material first though).

 ## Definition

 In order to find an effective solution for a business problem we need to